cbinder705/TBA-Event-Finder/README.md

 ## USER STORY
 As a user
-i want to be able to find events and locations so i can attend them during my free time
+I want to be able to find events and locations so I can attend them during my free time